 31.3.3 Metered Subsystems

 In clearing the IFM, the CAISO will not enforce Transmission Constraints within each MSS.
 The Full Network Model (FNM) includes a full model of MSS transmission networks used for power flow calculations and Transmission Constraint management in the IFM and RTM.
 Transmission Constraints (i.e. circuit ratings, thermal ratings, etc.) within the MSS, or at its boundaries, that are modeled in the FNM shall be monitored but not enforced in the operation of the CAISO Markets.
 If overloads are observed in the forward markets that are internal to the MSS or at the MSS boundaries and are attributable to MSS operations, the CAISO shall communicate such events to the Scheduling Coordinator for the MSS and coordinate any manual Re-dispatch required in Real-Time.
 If, independent of the CAISO, the Scheduling Coordinator for the MSS is unable to resolve Congestion internal to the MSS or at the MSS boundaries in Real-Time, the CAISO will use Exceptional Dispatch Instructions on resources that have been bid into the HASP and RTM to resolve the Congestion.
 Such costs will be allocated pursuant to the provisions specified in Section 11.5.6.2.5.2.
 The CAISO and MSS Operator shall develop specific procedures for each MSS to determine how Transmission Constraints will be handled.
 Costs associated with internal Congestion and Transmission Losses in the MSS will be the responsibility of the MSS Operator.
 The Scheduling Coordinator for the MSS shall be responsible for payment of Marginal Losses for transactions at any points of interconnection between the MSS and the CAISO Controlled Grid, and for the delivery of Energy to the MSS or from the MSS in accordance with the CAISO Tariff.
-For MSS Operators that elect Load following, the CAISO shall exclude the effect of Transmission Losses in the relevant MSS in the CAISO’s calculation of loss sensitivity factors used to calculate LMPs.31.4 CAISO Market Adjustments to Non-Priced Quantities in the IFM
+For MSS Operators that elect Load following, the CAISO shall exclude the effect of Transmission Losses in the relevant MSS in the CAISO’s calculation of loss sensitivity factors used to calculate LMPs.

+31.3.4 RTM Bidding Obligations from Imbalance Reserves Awards

+An Imbalance Reserves Award for an hour obligates the resource receiving the award to submit Economic Bids to the Real-Time Market for the full range of awarded Imbalance Reserves.

+The portion of the resource’s Day-Ahead Schedule for Energy below a IRD award may be Self-Scheduled in the Real-Time Market.

+A resource receiving an Imbalance Reserves Award in an hour cannot submit a Self-Schedule for Energy in the Real-Time Market for a quantity in excess of its Day-Ahead Schedule for Energy minus any awards for IRD and RCD.

+By forty minutes prior to the applicable Trading Hour, a System Resource receiving an Imbalance Reserves Award that has not submitted an E-Tag (or set of E-Tags) that passes CAISO E-Tag validation procedures, with the quantity (or sum of quantities) of the transmission profile no less than the sum of the Imbalance Reserves Award and any Day-Ahead Schedule for Energy will result in the CAISO deeming the entire quantity of the Imbalance Reserves Award unavailable for purposes of Section 11.2.1.8.

+31.4 CAISO Market Adjustments to Non-Priced Quantities in the IFM